Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 • Traceable

-• Impossible to counterfeit
+• Difficult to counterfeit

-• Easy to transfer
+• Easy to transfer between wallets

 If you want a deeper explanation of how NFTs work on the blockchain, Investopedia’s comprehensive guide breaks it down in simple, beginner-friendly terms.